gtluu/timsconvert/test/README.md

-This is the client to interact with the server to send over a file to be converted.
+Test TIMSCONVERT locally

-To test this
+To test this (from this directory)

+Download test data

 ```
 make download_test